U.S. flag

 CCRS has key partnerships with other VA research consortia, National Cancer Institute, and non-profit organizations and is committed to ensuring that VA oncologists and Veterans have access to the best possible cancer care through these initiatives.

-VA’s Clinical Cancer Genetics Service (CCGS) offers Veterans and their providers a comprehensive understanding of their genetic predispositions to cancer, empowering them to make informed treatment decisions.
-Through genetic counseling and testing, CCGS identifies potential inherited cancer risks and offers preventive and surveillance options tailored for everyone, with the goal of early detection and intervention.
-Moreover, CCGS assists patients in navigating the emotional and logistical implications of their genetic information.
+VA’s Comprehensive Genetics Service (CGS) offers Veterans and their providers a comprehensive understanding of their genetic predispositions to cancer, empowering them to make informed treatment decisions.
+Through genetic counseling and testing, CGS identifies potential inherited cancer risks and offers individualized preventive and surveillance options with the goal of early detection and intervention.
+Moreover, CGS assists patients in navigating the emotional and logistical implications of their genetic information.

-The educational programs offered through CCGS not only benefit the Veterans they serve but also contribute to a broader understanding of cancer genetics.
-The knowledge gained through CCGS may potentially advance care not just within VA but across the entire medical community.
-For example, VA has partnered with City of Hope in a new, cutting edge, centrally funded and managed cancer genetics training program for oncology providers.
+The educational programs offered through CGS not only benefit the Veterans they serve but also contribute to a broader understanding of cancer genetics.
+The knowledge gained through our collaborative education advances care not just within VA but across the entire medical community.
+For example, VA has partnered with City of Hope in a new, cutting-edge, centrally funded and managed cancer genetics training program for oncology providers.

 Genetic testing does not impact current or future consideration of service-connected benefits.